 Buddhist Circuit of Ratnagiri, Udayagiri, Langudi in Jajpur district & Lalitgiri in Cuttack

-Note:- The article is just for information purpose& not updated one.
-Visitors are required to check for facilities, entry fees, photography permissions, timings, holidays & rates at sites or in portals
+Note:- The article is just for information purposes & not an updated one.
+Visitors are required to check for current facilities, entry fees, photography permissions, timings, opening days & holidays & rates at sites or in portals